evandrojlle/adrcobuccio/README.md

 ```

 ### Postman / Insomnia
-- Foram adicionadas as colections do Postman e do Insomnia no diretório `documents/` do projeto.
+- Foram adicionadas as colections do Postman e do Insomnia no diretório `documents/collections` do projeto.
+- Foram adicionados os environments do Postman e do Insomnia no diretório `documents/environments` do projeto.

 ### Rotas.
 As rotas são configuradas no arquivo routes/api.php e podem ser executadas através do POSTMAN ou INSOMNIA, da seguinte forma: